Answers to Residential Life Questions

 How do my roommate and I get paired together?

-All of the residential spaces are same gender spaces.
+All of the residential spaces are same-gender spaces.
 Therefore, women are placed with women and men are placed with men.
-We gather and compare information from the housing applications and assign roommates based on commonalities such as academic major, athletics, interests, hobbies, music preference, etc.
+We gather and compare information from the housing applications and assign roommates based on academic major, athletics, interests, hobbies, music preference, etc.

 Will I be guaranteed a roommate that I request?